chapter 2 - laundry / walk-in closet

 here are some pictures of the place emptied out and walking into it:

-you can see the dryer here walking into the bathroom. there is a broken filing cabinet in here that i don't have a clear use for at present. i will be moving that desk into the bedroom. the coffee table in this picture was actually the previous kitchen table in my last space, but it is a very low table, and i'm not sure what to do with it. it might end up in the garage.
+you can see the dryer here walking into the bathroom. there is a broken filing cabinet in here that i don't have a clear use for at present. i will be moving that desk into the bedroom. the coffee table in this picture was actually the previous kitchen table in my last space, but it is a very low table, and i'm not sure what to do with it. it might end up in the in-unit garage.

 (1) clean the floors